petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-nd-mi300-series-amd-gpu-driver-linux-installation-guide.md

 **Applies to:** :heavy_check_mark: Linux VMs

-This document outlines the steps for installing and upgrading the AMD Linux Driver to harness the capabilities of the GPU on an ND MI300X v5 Linux instance provided by Microsoft Azure.
-Three key scenarios are covered:
+This document outlines the steps for installing and upgrading the AMD Linux Driver on an Azure ND MI300X v5 VM instance.Three key scenarios are covered:

 * [Installing/Upgrading ROCm via the Marketplace Image](#image) - Recommended
 * [Installing ROCm in Ubuntu 22.04](#driver-install)